 - comparative and fair testing

-Our science curriculum encompasses the aims of the National Curriculum.
+Our science curriculum encompasses the aims of the National Curriculum overview.

 As with all other areas of the curriculum, we use SEND codes to show how we will adapt our teaching to ensure all children are fully supported.
 This may include reducing the writing aspect of the sessions to enable all children to fully participate.